-(A) Communications with the public, other than institutional sales material and public appearances, that present non-money market fund open-end management investment company performance data as permitted by Rule 482 under the Securities Act of 1933 and Rule 34b-1 under the Investment Company Act of 1940 must disclose:
+(A) Communications with the public, other than institutional sales material and public appearances, that present performance data for any non-money market, open-end management investment company that has registered on Form N-1A under the Investment Company Act of 1940, as permitted by Rule 482 under the Securities Act of 1933 and Rule 34b-1 under the Investment Company Act of 1940, must disclose:

-- (i) the standardized performance information mandated by Rule 482 and Rule 34b-1; and

-- (ii) to the extent applicable:

-- (a) the maximum sales charge imposed on

-(a). - (B) All of the information required by paragraph (A) must be set forth: - (i) clearly and prominently, and standardized performance information must be in a type size that is at least as large as that used to present any nonstandardized performance; - (ii) with respect to any radio, television or video advertisement, with equal emphasis to that given to any nonstandardized performance; and - (iii) in any advertisement other than a radio, television or video advertisement, in a prominent text box that contains only the required information. - (e) No change.
+- (i) the standardized performance information mandated by Rule 482 and Rule 34b-1; and - (ii) to the extent applicable: - a. the maximum sales charge imposed on purchases or the maximum deferred sales charge, as required by Item 3 of Form N 1A and stated in the investment company's prospectus current as of the date of submission of an advertisement for publication, or as of the date of distribution of other communications with the public; and - b. annual fund operating expenses, as stated in the investment company's prospectus described in subparagraph a. - (B) All of the information required by subparagraph (A) must be set forth: - (i) clearly and prominently, and standardized performance information must be in a type size that is at least as large as that used to present any nonstandardized performance; - (ii) with respect to any radio, television or video advertisement, with equal emphasis to that given to any nonstandardized performance; and - (iii) in any advertisement other than a radio, television or video advertisement, in a prominent text box that contains only the required information. - (e) No change.